-Chair of Co-Curricular Assessment and Instructor of English, Department of Languages and Communication
+Chair of Co-Curricular Assessment and Associate Teaching Professor of English, Department of Languages and Communication

 Education: M.A.
 University of Central Arkansas, B.A.
 University of Central Arkansas

 1. What ACUE Cohort were you a part of?

 2. What do you teach and how do you think you benefited from the ACUE course?

 I have been an English instructor here at UA-PTC since 2008.
 I currently teach Composition II, World Literature I, and American Literature I.

 I was part of the first faculty cohort for the Effective Teaching Practices course (back in 2018) and I just finished the Promoting Active Learning course a few days ago.
 Both ACUE courses reinforced my commitment to evolving and expanding my classroom and Blackboard strategies.
 We all need some freshening-up in our approach to curriculum and pedagogy from time to time, and the ACUE courses provide new tricks for us “old dogs” in higher ed.